Model-Based-Data-Protection-Assessments/GDPR-Editor/Documentation.md

 #### Diagram Elements

+This package contains the schemas, implementations and views for the DFD diagram elements.

+This includes three nodes: `Storage`, `IO` and `Function`.
+For edges there is a custom implementation that includes an arrow at the end and a label at the middle of the edge that is added as a dynamic child to the edge (read below for details on dynamic children).
+Has two port implementations: one for inputs and one for outputs.
+One can only connect an input port as the source of an edge and an output port as the target of an edge.
+Note: sprottys default behavior is to allow connections via edges between nodes if the node do not have ports.
+When a node has at least one port, connections to the node directly are not allowed anymore.

 #### Dynamic Children Utility

 For some use-cases, most importantly editing labels, sprotty requires the use of child nodes.